Western Australian state industrial laws (Updated July 2023)

 Annual leave

-The Minimum Conditions of Employment Act provides for annual leave for all employees other than casual employees to be calculated according to the number of hours the employee is ordinarily required to work in a four week period up to a maximum of 152 hours for each completed year of service.
+The Minimum Conditions of Employment Act and the Farm Employees’ Award provide for annual leave for all employees other than casual employees to be calculated according to the number of hours the employee is ordinarily required to work in a four week period up to a maximum of 152 hours for each completed year of service.

 This calculation means that full-time employees accrue four weeks leave at 38 hours per week whilst part-time employees accrue pro rata leave based on the number of hours they work.
 If the number of hours varies from week to week, the amount of leave owing is calculated by averaging the number of hours worked over the previous 52 weeks.